 As if the Beagle and the Cocker Spaniel weren’t perfect breeds on their own, the Bocker was produced to give us the ultimate combination puppy.

-The Bocker can either take after the looks of the Cocker Spaniel and have the personality of a Beagle, or look like a Beagle and inherit the behavioural characteristics of a Cocker Spaniel.
+The Bocker can either take after the looks of the Cocker Spaniel and have the personality of a Beagle, or look like a Beagle and inherit the behavioral characteristics of a Cocker Spaniel.

 Whichever the case, this designer breed is meant for loving homes where it will thrive in an environment where it can play and dote on its family members, or simply snuggle up with them and relax.